typesense/typesense-website/docs-site/content/0.25.2/api/vector-search.md

 with a `num_dim` property for indexing them.
 The `num_dim` property specifies the number of dimensions (length of the float array) that your embeddings contain.

-Let's create a collection called `docs` with a vector field called `vec` that contains just 4 dimensions.
+Let's create a collection called `docs` with a vector field called `embedding` that contains just 4 dimensions.

 :::tip
 We're creating a vector with 4 dimensions in the examples to keep the code snippets readable.